crest-summit/summit-email-templates/proposal/compliance/phsNotice.md

-**Please login to Summit to communicate with the assigned Pre Award Associate for this proposal, should you have questions or need assistance with this proposal.**
+**Please login to Summit (summit.vt.edu) to communicate with the assigned Pre Award Associate for this proposal, should you have questions or need assistance with this proposal.**

 ------------------------------------------------------------------------